STANFORD UNIVERSITY | Department of Economics

 Throughout his career he has had a continuing engagement with work on the economy of Jamaica, his native country.
 He served there, at various times, as economic consultant to the Government of Jamaica and as economic adviser to successive Prime Ministers.

-He took early retirement from Stanford in 1998 in order to pursue more actively and practically his long-standing interest, which originally motivated him to take up the study of economics, in developing public policies to promote economic growth and advance social equity.
+He took early retirement from Stanford in 1998 in order to pursue more actively and practically his long-standing interest, which originally motivated him to take up the study of economics, in developing public policies to promote economic growth, unleash productive capabilities, and advance social equity.

 2. Academic Degrees